-A single member of staff may supervise a sports team.
+• Any other relevant communications from the teacher regarding the fixture itself via the app.
 Adults other than teachers (AOTTs) may act as additional supervisors.
 However, a DBS check must be completed if staff anticipate that supervisors will be left alone with students or will be supporting events on a regular basis.